Managing dynamic table bundles

 }

-Here, default_config is the default distribution of thread pools and memory categories for all bundles, and resource_guarantee is the size of a tablet node instance.
-The Memory field corresponds to the RAM size in bytes; the vcpu field corresponds to the number of CPU cores of the container multiplied by 1000.
+Here, default_config is the default distribution of thread pools and memory categories for all bundles, and resource_guarantee is the size of the tablet node's instance. memory corresponds to the RAM size in bytes, while vcpu corresponds to the number of the container's CPU cores multiplied by 1000.
 The net_bytes field is currently not used.

-More about the distribution of thread pools and memory categories is written in the Creating a bundle section.
+For more information about the distribution of thread pools and memory categories, see Creating a bundle.

 RPC proxy